Visitors who don’t click don’t convert.

 Visitor recording shows you how people navigate your site.
 It also tells you whether or not they clicked a link.
 You can identify opportunities to improve conversions, such as click rate, engagement, and email sign-ups.

 For example, in the web page below, you’ll notice that the visitor ended their search or navigation below “Available Positions.”
-This is where the visitor “rests,” and that means they’ll be more willing to click a button there.
+This is where the visitor “rests,” and that means they’ll be more willing to click an action button there based on what the specific choice of word on this text link.

-By positioning your button right there with compelling copy, you’ll get these users to click and take action.
+By positioning your button right there with compelling copy and enticing font color, you’ll get these users to click and take action.

 If you haven’t been conducting user experience testing on your site, start now – 73% of companies will be doing so in the next 12 months, and some may be your competitors.

-Visitor recording may be a seldom-used conversion rate optimization tactic, but it produces outstanding results.
+Visitor recording may be a seldom-used conversion rate optimization tactic, but it produces outstanding results with action buttons.
 For example, visitor recording helped Vocabula improve conversions by 218%.

 8. Use the “Try It Free for [TIME]” formula

 The word “try” or “trial” implies little or no risk.
-Whenever possible, use it in your CTA copy, because it’ll inspire more people to download your software, ebook, or app.
+Whenever possible, use it in your CTA copy, because it’ll inspire more people to download your software, ebook, or app achieving the goal of your web pages.

 Here’s an example from Freshbooks: